Yaaaaaaassica/flink/docs/dev/table/streaming/joins.md

 </div>
 </div>

-<span class="label label-danger">Attention</span> It is only supported in Blink planner.
+**Note**:

-<span class="label label-danger">Attention</span> It is only supported in SQL, and not supported in Table API yet.
+1. Flink only supports temporal table joins in SQL, and does not support temporal table joins in table API currently.

-<span class="label label-danger">Attention</span> Flink does not support event time temporal table joins currently.
+2. Flink does not support event time temporal table joins currently.
+They will be supported in the future.

 {% top %}